Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Learning LRNNs

 \subsection{An Approximation Theorem}

-\begin{property} From a function $f(t)$ in $d \ge 1$ dimensions, let a series of function values $f(t_0),\dots,f(t_n)$ be given.
-Then there is a PrNN with the following properties: \begin{enumerate} \item It runs exactly through all given $n+1$ function values, i.e., it approximates $f(t)$. \item It can effectively be learned by the above-stated solution procedure (Sect.~\ref{output}). \end{enumerate} \end{property}
+\begin{prop} From a function $f(t)$ in $d \ge 1$ dimensions, let a series of function values $f(t_0),\dots,f(t_n)$ be given.
+Then there is an LRNN with the following properties: \begin{enumerate} \item It runs exactly through all given $n+1$ function values, i.e., it approximates $f(t)$. \item It can effectively be learned by the LRNN learning procedure (\cref{output}) employing